 Waituna Lagoon and the surrounding wetlands host an amazing variety of wildlife.

 The wider wetland complex is a significant area for birdlife for both resident species and several rare migratory species.
+A recent one-off bird count found 16 different species using the various habitats near the viewing shelter.
 In the past when Waituna

 Lagoon was open to the sea there used to be extensive tidal mudflats, which once

 formed an important wader habitat at any time of year, although

 trans-equatorial migratory waders are much more numerous in summer.
 However, these have been significantly

 reduced in area by the accumulation of pea gravel near the mouth of Walker Bay

 in recent years, thereby destroying what was the key wader site on the lagoon.
 A large number of wader species (including 18